-- (1) Alaris began paying cash retainer fees in July 2014 in lieu of the payment of Dividend Equivalents.
-This amount represents the retainer fees paid from July 2014 to December 2014.
-The amount paid to Mr. Lee is higher as Mr. Lee was granted additional RSUs in recognition of the additional duties and responsibilities attributed to his position as Chairman of the Board. - (2) From January 2014 to June 2014 non-employee directors were paid an aggregate of \$66,544 in Dividend Equivalents.
-See "Directors' Summary Compensation Table" below for more information on the Dividend Equivalents paid to individual directors. - (3) Effective for the 2015 fiscal year, in recognition of the \$150,000 limit (described below) with respect to the grant of RSU's to non-employee directors, the Board now has the discretion to award Mr. Lee an additional cash retainer in an amount equal to 25% of the market value of any vested RSUs during the course of a fiscal year if it is determined that such additional compensation is necessary, having regard to the additional duties and responsibilities attributed to his position as Chairman, market analysis & corporate performance (if the Board exercises its discretion to award such additional cash retainer, it will paid on the vesting date of such RSUs).
-In exercising this discretion, the Board will consider, among other things, the compensation awarded to all other non-employee directors in a particular year and the responsibilities of the Chairman for such year. - (4) The Board has the discretion to approve an additional cash retainer fee to be paid to all non-employee directors, including Mr. Lee, if it is determined that additional compensation is required based on, among other things, increased duties and responsibilities of the non-employee directors, corporate performance and market analysis.
+- (1) The amount paid to Mr. Lee is higher as Mr. Lee was granted additional RSUs in recognition of the additional duties and responsibilities attributed to his position as Chairman of the Board and the amount for Mr. Bertram was lower due to the fact that he held less RSUs for a portion of the year as he joined the board mid-2014. - (2) In recognition of the \$150,000 limit (described on the next page) with respect to the grant of RSU's to non-employee directors, the Board has the discretion to award Mr. Lee an additional cash retainer in an amount equal to 25% of the market value of any vested RSUs during the course of a fiscal year if it is determined that such additional compensation is necessary, having regard to the additional duties and responsibilities attributed to his position as Chairman, market analysis and corporate performance (if the Board exercises its discretion to award such additional cash retainer, it will be paid on the vesting date of such RSUs).
+In exercising this discretion, the Board will consider, among other things, the compensation awarded to all other non-employee directors in a particular year and the responsibilities of the Chairman for such year. - (3) The Board has the discretion to approve an additional cash retainer fee to be paid to all non-employee directors, including Mr. Lee, if it is determined that additional compensation is required based on, among other things, increased duties and responsibilities of the non-employee directors, corporate performance and market analysis.